naowalrahman/ufm/DEVLOG.md

 ### 2024-01-09
 Advanced development of the terminal UI with `ncurses` significantly.
 Two windows are drawn side-by-side, one with directory listing and the other with metadata of the current file.
 Implemented directory browsing by accepting arrow-key input and adjusting index of current file in `struct finfo` list accordingly.
 The metadata is also updated accordingly whenever the user moves to a different file in the directory.
 Tested preliminary borders; found issue that drawing borders overwrites printed text.
 This will most likely be fixed by using `mvwprintw()`.
 Also created helper functions `display_dir()` and `display_metadata` in `display.c`.
 Took about 1.5 hours of time total.

+### 2024-01-10
+Used `getch()` to detect if enter key was pressed and then open the hovered on directory/file accordingly.
+If it was a file, it is opened with xdg-open (through `execlp()`), and if it is a directory, the working directory of the program is changed and the file list is re-rendered.
+I also fixed Rahel's use of sorting the list with a custom comparator, making the parameters `const void *`.
+Also, the borders were being overwritten by the rendered text, so I used `mvwprintw()` instead to print the lines one extra character to the right so the border characters weren't touched.
+Finally, I increased `include.h` to include all of the imports for every file in the project.
+Took about 2 hours in total.

+### 2024-01-11
+Fixed directory switching and added for keybindings.
+Vim keys can now be used to move around the file managaer - j/k to go up and down the directory listing, and h/l to go back and forth between directories.
+I also fixed directory opening to remove segmentation faults.
+Tried to implement preview of a directory when hovered on on the right window (since there isn't much metadata to show about a directory), but there is a segmentation fault that needs to be addressed.
+I also optimized our directory listing sorting by only sorting when the working directory changes (i.e. when `get_file_listing()`) is called instead of every time the directory is displayed.
+Took about 1.5 hours in total.

 ## Rahel

 ### 2024-01-02